-The number of people who are now vaping has reached an all-time high.
+The number of people who are now vaping has reached an all-time high, though the anti-vaping lies have begun to grow along with their numbers.
 According to a newly released Reuters/IPSOS poll of 9,766 adults surveyed, 10% use electronic cigarettes or vaporizers.
 Extrapolating that nationally translates into potentially 30 million vapers.
 There is a flip side to this that is concerning and that is that this same poll also showed that ecig and vaping misinformation is impacting public opinion.

 The best news is that with vaping, cigarette smoking is at an all-time low.
 The smoking rate is now 15.1%, a big decrease from 2015.
 The worry is that those smoking rates could actually increase given the current climate of misinformation and the potential for crushing regulation that could drive vapers back to smoking.
 Many vapers have indicated that they would resort to cigarettes if vaping was no longer an option.
 Imagine what could happen to smoking rates if even a quarter of current vapers went back to tobacco.

 The potential havoc that FDA regulations could cause will obviously benefit cigarette sales for a number of reasons.
 Obviously the misinformation and continuing to ignore the growing body of scientific evidence on the part of the media is framing vaping in a negative light.
 That will cause current smokers to assume that there is no benefit to switching to vaping and essentially give them license to keep smoking.
 It is a dangerous brand of false rhetoric that is emanating from anti-vaping groups, many of which are tax payer funded.